 Leave some enthusiasm in your tank, so getting started tomorrow is easier.

 As Hemingway said: “The best way is always to stop when you are going good and when you know what will happen next.”

 You can’t revise messy thoughts in your mind, but you can edit crappy writing.

 So, give yourself permission to write badly.

-Each blog post is different, and each time I thought I had found the perfect process, I hit a new stumbling block.
+Each time I thought I’d found the perfect process, I hit a new stumbling block.

 When I drew a picture of my inner critic, I finally learned how to work with her.

-Perfectionism only turns ugly when you feel anxious about your writing and when you worry that others may criticize you.
+Perfectionism only turns ugly when you worry that others may criticize you.